neubig/lamtram/README.md

 You must install Eigen and cnn separately.
 Follow the directions on the [cnn page](http://github.com/clab/cnn), which also explain about installing Eigen.
+Note that at the moment, lamtram only works with the "v2" branch of cnn, so please use the v2 branch, which can be checked out by typing `git fetch origin v2` and `git checkout v2` after cloning.

 Once these two packages are installed, run the following commands, specifying the correct paths for cnn and Eigen.